skhunDC/EAreviews/README.md

   `skhun@dublincleaners.com` and `ss.sku@protonmail.com` are allowed to access it.
 Authorized developers can create new users from the panel with passwords of any complexity.
 They can also reset an existing user's password from the dev panel.
 All passwords are hashed before being stored.
-Developer accounts automatically sign in via the Chrome browser's OAuth session and do not require a password.
-When the page loads and the OAuth email matches one of the developer accounts, the dev panel opens automatically with no password prompt.
+Developer accounts do not require a password.
+Instead, clicking the Dev button uses the Chrome browser's OAuth session to authenticate.
+Only the whitelisted developer accounts can open the dev panel this way.

 The project is intentionally lightweight and open.
 Feel free to modify or extend it as needed.